Combining Rational maps and Kleinian groups via orbit equivalence: Combinatorial characterization of Bowen-Series maps and higher Bowen-Series maps

 \subsection{Combinatorial characterization of Bowen-Series maps}

 The canonical extension of a Bowen-Series map of a Fuchsian group uniformizing a sphere with finitely many punctures and zero/one/two order two orbifold points (as discussed in Sections \ref{b_s_punc_sphere_subsec} and \ref{b_s_punc_sphere_orbifold_subsec}) restricts to a self-homeomorphism of the boundary of its domain of definition.
 We will now see that this property characterizes Bowen-Series maps (of Fuchsian groups uniformizing spheres with finitely many punctures and zero/one/two order two orbifold points) among all \pwfm maps.
-We should point out that a rather different approach was adopted in \cite{los-jtop,los}.

 Let us quickly recall some notation.
 Following Definition~\ref{pwm_def}, we denote the pieces of a piecewise M{\"o}bius map $A:\bS^1\to\bS^1$ by $g_1,\cdots, g_k\in\textrm{Aut}({\disk})$ such that $A\vert_{I_j}=g_j$, where $\{I_1,\cdots, I_k\}$ is a partition of $\bS^1$ by closed arcs (i.e., $\mathbb{S}^1=\bigcup_{j=1}^k I_j$, and $\Int{I_m}\cap\Int{I_n}=\emptyset$ for $m\neq n$).
 We set $\Gamma_A=\langle g_1,\cdots, g_k\rangle$.
-The canonical domain of definition of $\widehat{A}$ in $\overline{\D}$ is denoted by $\Omega$.
-Finally, we set $R=\disk\setminus\Omega$ to be the fundamental domain of $\widehat{A}$, and denote the set of all ideal vertices of $R$ (in $\mathbb{S}^1$) by $S$.
+The canonical domain of definition of $\widehat{A}$ in $\overline{\D}$ is denoted by $\mathcal{D}$.
+Finally, we set $R=\disk\setminus\mathcal{D}$ to be the fundamental domain of $\widehat{A}$, and denote the set of all ideal vertices of $R$ (in $\mathbb{S}^1$) by $S$.

 \begin{prop} Let $A:\mathbb{S}^1\to\mathbb{S}^1$ be a \pwfm map.
 Then the following are equivalent. \begin{enumerate}\upshape \item The canonical extension $\widehat{A}$ maps the boundary of its (canonical) domain of definition onto itself; i.e., $\widehat{A}(\partial R)=\partial R$. \item $\disk/\Gamma_A$ is a sphere with finitely many punctures (possibly with one/two order two orbifold points), and $A$ is a Bowen-Series map of $\Gamma_A$.
 In particular, $A$ is orbit equivalent to $\Gamma_A$. \end{enumerate} \end{prop}